 Gerald Humel

-Some of Gerald Humel's most popular tracks include II.
+Gerald Humel's most-played tracks include II.
 Akt, 4.
 Szene "Unterwelt", Visionen für Bariton und Ensemble: Eine Welt, Visionen für Bariton und Ensemble: Das Auge des Entdeckers, Konzert für Bratsche und Ensemble: II, Visionen für Bariton und Ensemble: Liebesgedicht.
-Listen to these songs and discover more from their extensive catalog.
+Listen to these songs and explore more from their catalog on this page.

 Gerald Humel (born November 7, 1931 in Cleveland, Ohio, died May 13, 2005 in Berlin) was an American composer of Czech origin.
-His earliest important piece of music, "Moods Americana," was written at...
+His earliest important piece of music, "Moods Americana," was written at the age of 17 while he was still a high school stu...
 Read the full biography on this page.

-You can find Gerald Humel vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find Gerald Humel vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Follow Gerald Humel